cotes2020/jekyll-theme-chirpy/_posts/2022-01-05-subtraction-more-fundamental-than-addition.markdown

 With the above identity being destroyed, the idea of choosing basis vectors to represent any vector is also destroyed.
 Or, the information about a vector is no longer conserved between different coordinate systems!
 But information must be a coordinate-independent structure, as coordinates are artefacts of a particular perspective.

-All-in-all, we have a neat picture of subtraction: it is more fundamental than addition, upto scalars.
+All-in-all, we have a neat picture of subtraction: it is more fundamental than addition, upto vectors.
 By 'fundamental', I mean 'well-defined in a large number of scenarios'.

 So, that's it, folks!
 Thanks a lot for reading up to here!
 If you like reading my posts, do leave a thumbs up in the comments section, it greatly motivates me to write more posts like these! :)